HishamAlkahtani/WebServer/README.md

 features brain dump key words stuff:

 - multi-threaded
+- caching?
-- external config files
+- external config files containing:
-- limitless request size ( until pc crashes )
+- max-threads (thread pool queue)
+- max-heap-size (memory allocator + synchronization)
 - Mostly C with a hint of C++ or any other technologies when needed.
 - static web resoureces
 - http protocol
+- blacklist of ips

 ========
 For now I'm gonna do some prototyping for some basic functionalities to get the ball rolling.

-CURRENT GOAL: how does linux socket api work?
+how do parsers work?
+how many http headers do I need/should I support?
+It doesn't need to be perfect